attend

 (obsolete) To look after (someone or something); to tend.

-''Followed by'' at: to go to and be present at a place for some purpose; also (obsolete), ''followed by'' on: to be present at and take part in an event.
+To go to and be present at a place for some purpose; also (obsolete), followed by on: to be present at and take part in an event.

 (archaic) To listen to (something or someone).